Times Musicians Were Too Wasted To Perform Live

 Amy Winehouse

-Amy Winehouse famously had a massive hit song about not wanting to go to rehab, and just as famously joined the notorious 27 Club after predicting that she would do so, according to friend Alex Foden.
-During what would have been her comeback tour shortly before her death, the Telegraph reported that Winehouse had infuriated fans by showing up to a gig in Belgrade, Serbia, utterly plastered, despite the fact that she was ostensibly banned from drinking on the tour.
-She kicked off the night by greeting the crowd with, "Hello, Athens" (which is not a city in Serbia) before launching into a mumbling, incoherent set, alternately falling over, sitting down, and wandering offstage.
+Amy Winehouse famously had a massive hit song about not wanting to go to rehab, and tragically joined the long list of stars in the notorious "27 Club" after predicting that she would do so, according to friend Alex Foden (via DNA).
+During what would have been her comeback tour shortly before her death, Winehouse had infuriated fans by showing up to a gig in Belgrade, Serbia, utterly plastered, despite the fact that she was ostensibly banned from drinking on the tour.
+According to The Telegraph, Winehouse kicked off the night by greeting the crowd with, "Hello, Athens" (which is not a city in Serbia) before launching into a mumbling, incoherent set, alternately falling over, sitting down, and wandering offstage.

 The 20,000 or so in attendance, many of whom had paid ridiculous amounts of money for tickets, were not amused.
-Co-headliner Moby would later tell Today that as he was approaching the venue, he could "hear the audience booing louder than the music" and that he'd arrived to find what remained of the crowd "looking on in disbelief," as the band played more awkwardly than perhaps any other band in history.
-It would unfortunately be Winehouse's final performance — but we should always remember that she once kicked some major ass, a fact of which there is plenty of proof.
+Co-headliner Moby would later tell The Hollywood Reporter that as he was approaching the venue, he could "hear the audience booing louder than the music" and that he'd arrived to find what remained of the crowd "looking on in disbelief" as the band played awkwardly.
+It would sadly be Winehouse's final performance before her tragic death in 2011.

 Gene Ween

-Ween is a band that could fairly be described as "idiosyncratic." ("Just weird" is also perfectly fair.)
-Front man Gene Ween (real name Aaron Freeman) has been known to imbibe a bit before some of the band's more intimate shows, but the 3,000 fans that paid $50 per ticket for a 2011 gig in Vancouver were none too pleased to find that Freeman was phoning in his performance from some distant planet.
+Ween is a band that could fairly be described as idiosyncratic.
+Front man Gene Ween (real name Aaron Freeman) has been known to imbibe a bit before some of the band's more intimate shows, but the 3,000 fans who paid $50 per ticket for a 2011 gig in Vancouver were none too pleased to find that Freeman was phoning in his performance from some distant planet.

-According to the Georgia Straight, Freeman spent the opening instrumental number trying desperately to remember how to work a tambourine while the rest of the band nailed every note.
+Freeman spent the opening instrumental number trying desperately to remember how to work a tambourine while the rest of the band nailed every note.
 When it came time for him to rock the mic, it got so much worse.
 Freeman sang his lyrics in a bizarre, off-kilter voice for the first few tunes, but he was at least singing.
 After guitarist Dean Ween (Mickey Melchiondo) took over on vocals for a few songs, Freeman completely botched the lyrics to the next number, had a seat onstage for the one after that, and was flat on his back by the next one.
-Springing up to apologize — for his bandmates' "panties being in a bunch" — he then totally ruined the Alarm's classic "Spirit of '76" with his off-key vocal before deciding it was time to totally fail at tuning his guitar.
-At this point, everyone else onstage ... literally left.
-Freeman took a while to notice, flubbing his way through one more tune before forlornly asking, "Hey, where's the band?" and mercifully departing the stage.
+Springing up to apologize, he then totally ruined the Alarm's classic "Spirit of '76" with his off-key vocal before deciding it was time to totally fail at tuning his guitar.
+At this point, everyone else onstage literally left.
+Freeman took a while to notice, flubbing his way through one more tune before forlornly asking, "Hey, where's the band?" (via the Georgia Straight) and mercifully departing the stage.

 Johnette Napolitano

 Concrete Blonde was an indie band best known for '90s hits like "Joey" and "Tomorrow Wendy," and singer Johnette Napolitano, with her distinctly huge, awesome voice, was a big part of the band's success.
-Fans arrived to a 2016 solo gig in Fort Worth, Texas, expecting to hear some of the powerhouse singer's signature belting — but instead got treated to an insanely awkward mumble-fest by a performer who had clearly had six or seven belts (of liquor) too many.
+Fans attending a 2016 solo gig in Fort Worth, Texas, expected to hear some of the powerhouse singer's signature belting, but instead got treated to an insanely awkward mumble-fest by a performer who had clearly had six or seven belts of liquor too many.

-According to the Dallas Observer, Napolitano kicked off the festivities by obnoxiously crashing the stage during the opener's set, then opened her own set by apparently forgetting how to sing or play "Joey."
-One audience member said, "She trailed off and was mixing up the lyrics and adding things in. ...
+Napolitano kicked off the festivities by obnoxiously crashing the stage during the opener's set, then opened her own set by apparently forgetting how to sing or play "Joey."
+According to the Dallas Observer, one audience member said, "She trailed off and was mixing up the lyrics and adding things in. ...
 It was like she couldn't remember the song at all and was just pawing at the guitar."
-The audience ended up singing most of the song for her, and halfway through the next number Napolitano rose from her stool, grabbed the mic stand — and just biffed it, right onstage.
+The audience ended up singing most of the song for her, and halfway through the next number Napolitano rose from her stool, grabbed the mic stand, and just biffed it, right onstage.
 The curtain came down 10 minutes after Napolitano had taken the stage, with the singer barely conscious and flat on her back, and angry fans were told they couldn't even have a refund because she had technically shown up.
-(Debatable.)

 Scott Stapp

 Creed front man Scott Stapp may be sober these days, but in years past, he was known to arrive at gigs looking like he had fallen into a pool of booze and had to drink his way out.
-One show, in Chicago in 2002, is legendary for all the wrong reasons.
-It may be one of the worst performances ever given by a major band in the modern era.
-It was so bad that, according to MTV News, a group of fans actually filed a lawsuit against the band for cheating them out of a real show.
+One of the band's shows in Chicago in 2002 is legendary for all the wrong reasons, and may even be one of the worst performances ever given by a major band in the modern era.
+It was so bad that a group of fans actually filed a lawsuit against the band for cheating them out of a real show.

 Billy Joel

 Elton John and Billy Joel hit the road together in 2002 and took their piano-fueled show to Madison Square Garden in New York City.
 First they played a few songs together, but then Joel left the stage, leaving John and his backing band to grow some funk of their own.
 Then it was time for the Joel portion of the evening, although fans had been forewarned to not expect the "Piano Man" at his "My Life"-growling or "Just the Way You Are"-crooning best, as they'd been told Joel had a cold.
 But that couldn't explain Joel's behavior.
-Sure, he sang, but then he went off on a weird rant where he made fun of the Liberty Bell for having a crack in it, and then yelled out the names of major World War II battles. ("Corregidor!
+Sure, he sang, but then he went off on a weird rant where he made fun of the Liberty Bell for having a crack in it, before yelling out the names of major World War II battles.
+"Corregidor!
 Midway!
 Guadalcanal!"
-Joel screamed.)
+Joel screamed.

 Vince Neil